threefoldfoundation/tft-stellar/specs/research/externalfunding/readme.md

 ## Stellar signatures

-In Stellar, there is the notion of a transaction and a transacyion envelope.
+In Stellar, there is the notion of a transaction and a transaction envelope.
 The transaction contains all information and the transaction envelope contains the transaction + the required signatures.

 Signatures are made over hash(network id, transaction envelopetype identifier,serialized transaction).